Dr Becky Gowland

 - Gowland, R. L. & Garnsey, P. (2010).
 Skeletal evidence for health, nutritional status and malaria in Rome and the empire.
 In Roman diasporas; archaeological approaches to mobility and diversity in the Roman Empire.
 Eckardt, Hella Journal of Roman Archaeology.
 Supplement 78: 131-156.

 - Gowland, R. (2006).
 Age as an aspect of social identity: the archaeological funerary evidence.
 In Social Archaeology of Funerary Remains.
 Gowland, R. & Knusel, C. Oxford: Oxbow.
 143-154.

 - Gowland, R. L. & Knusel, C. J. (2006).
 Introduction.
 In Social Archaeology of Funerary Remains.
 Gowland, R. L. & Knusel, C. J. Oxford: Oxbow. ix-xiv.

-- Lewis, M. E. & Gowland, R. L. (2009).
-Infantile cortical hyperostosis: cases, causes and contradictions.
-Proceedings of the Ninth Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology, University of Reading, Archaeopress.
+- Lewis, M. E. & Gowland, R. L. (2009), Infantile cortical hyperostosis: cases, causes and contradictions, in Lewis, M. E. & Clegg, M. eds, BAR International Series 1918: Proceedings of the Ninth Annual Conference of the British Association for Biological Anthropology and Osteoarchaeology.
+Reading, Archaeopress, Oxford, 43-52.

 - Gowland, R. L. & Chamberlain, A.T.
 (2005).
 Estimating age-at-death from the pubic symphysis: past, present and future.
 British Association of Biological Anthropology and Osteoarchaeology 2003, Southampton, Archaeopress.